felixsuwarno/Fintech-CicaPRIME-Lending-Product-Forecasting-Cohort-Analysis-Variance-Analytics/README.md

 This project evaluates how a simulated fintech lending portfolio performs over time—examining whether portfolio growth is stable, whether revenue generation is sustainable, and where the business may be exposed to downside risk.

-The analysis measures trends in revenue and cash collections, compares realized results against internal plans to assess forecasting accuracy, and models borrower behavior at the customer level.
-This includes analyzing borrower activation, repeat borrowing patterns, inactivity risk, and identifying which customer segments generate the most long-term value.
+The analysis measures trends in revenue and cash collections, compares realized results against internal plans to assess forecasting accuracy, and models borrower behavior at the borrower level.
+This includes analyzing borrower activation, repeat borrowing patterns, inactivity risk, and identifying which borrower segments generate the most long-term value.

-At the portfolio level, the project analyzes value concentration and credit risk distribution, tracks how borrower cohorts perform across their lifecycle, and evaluates how the portfolio behaves under adverse economic scenarios.
+At the portfolio level, the project analyzes value concentration and credit risk distribution, tracks how borrower cohorts perform across their lifecycle, and evaluates how portfolio performance changes as credit risk conditions evolve.
 The objective is to determine whether growth is supported by healthy fundamentals or overly dependent on a small subset of borrowers.

 <br><br>

 ➤ **Skills Demonstrated:**

-Time-series revenue forecasting, budget vs actual variance analysis, customer cohort and churn modeling, lifetime value (LTV) analysis, concentration and dependency analysis, vintage performance tracking, probability of default (PD) modeling, loss analysis (EAD, LGD).
+Time-series revenue forecasting, budget vs actual variance analysis, customer cohort and churn modeling, lifetime value (LTV) analysis, concentration and dependency analysis, vintage performance tracking, probability of default (PD) modeling, loss analysis (EAD, LGD), and decision score effectiveness analysis.

 **(SQL • Python • Pandas • Time-Series Forecasting • Cohort Analysis • Executive-Ready Analysis)**